Xuxa Gêmeas

-Xuxa Gêmeas (Xuxa Twins) is a 2006 Brazilian romantic comedy children's film written by Flávio de Souza, Jorge Fernando and Patricia Travasso, directed by Fernando, produced by Globo Filmes, Diler & Associados and Xuxa Produçoes and distributed by 20th Century Fox and Warner Bros.
+Xuxa Gêmeas (Xuxa Twins) is a 2006 Brazilian romantic comedy children's film written by Flávio de Souza, Jorge Fernando and Patricia Travasso, directed by Fernando, produced by Globo Filmes, Diler & Associados, Warner Bros.
+Pictures and Xuxa Produçoes and distributed by 20th Century Fox and Warner Bros.
 Pictures.
-This is the last film of Xuxa to count on the production of Diler Trindade.
+This is the last Xuxa film to be produced by Diler Trindade.
 Starring the Xuxa Meneghel with the participation of Ivete Sangalo, Murilo Rosa, Maria Clara Gueiros, Maria Mariana Azevedo, Eike Duarte, Ary Fontoura, Fabiana Karla, Thiago Martins.

 In the film, Xuxa serves as the twin identical sisters who were separated when they were still babies.
 Thirty years later, Elizabeth (Xuxa) is now president of the father's graphic arts empire, while her twin sister, Mel (Xuxa) runs a performing art school involved with a Favela.
 Of course, their lives intersect when the wicked Elizabeth suspends the company's sponsorship of the school of Mel, who nevertheless does not give up fighting.
 To complicate the plot there is a diamond that by mistake, falls into the hands of Mel.

 Still in 1989, Xuxa Meneghel Started working on a screenplay for a movie that would tell the story of two twin sisters and would be released in Mexico.
 The feature film would be signed by George Lucas, a budgeted co-production of $1.2 million that did not occur due to international commitments of Xuxa at the time.
 In 2006 Xuxa returned with a film project with similar script.

 Gemeas showed a good performance at the box office, compared to the previous, with more than 1,007,490 box office, being the last film of Xuxa with more than 1 million viewers.
 He obtained a gross excess of 5,801,734 reais.

 Plot

-One family receives a double gift on the same day: two twins who have just been born.
+One family receives a double gift on the same day: twins who have just been born.
 One of them, however, very smart, crawls out of the parental car and stops inside a trailer.
 Created by circus artists and far from the biological family, Mel (Xuxa Meneghel) is a very sweet girl who does everything for the good and the children.
 But the cold Elizabeth, her sister who does not even know, is absolutely the opposite.

 Elizabeth (Xuxa Meneghel) inherited a graphic empire from her parents.
 Rich and evil, she knows her sister by accident.
 It all starts when the company she runs cuts off the sponsorship of the school where Mel works.
 On top of that, a precious gem falls into Mel's hands, creating a quarrel between her and the twin.
 There is still time for passions among so many confusions.